Best of

 Best Michelin Guide restaurants | A glass and bottle of wine with food at Sara restaurant

 When the Michelin Guide came to town, it was no surprise to see this skinny Food Dudes’ space inside a rowhouse on Portland Street given some fanfare.
 Unlike some of the other standouts on the recommended list, Sara doesn’t pigeonhole itself with a designated style of food, giving its tasting menu the freedom to zigzag lines across global styles of cuisine.
 Wagyu reuben comes hot off the heels of butternut squash latkes, all followed by fried chicken and branzino.
 Slip your phone into the table well to avoid distractions and give yourself fully to the flavours.
-We recommend taking it up a notch with a splendid wine pairing — and it doesn’t hurt that the servings are very generous.
+We recommend taking it up a notch with a splendid wine pairing — and it doesn’t hurt that the servings are pretty generous.

 sara.restaurant

-15. Ardo
+21. Ardo

-243 King St. E
+243 King St. E.

 Do you ever stumble upon a restaurant and wonder how on earth you let it slip under your radar?
 That’s Ardo for us.
-This Michelin-recommend, unpretentious eatery is finally getting the attention it deserves.
+This Michelin-recommended, unpretentious eatery is finally getting the attention it deserves.
 Located on King East, Ardo is a slice of Sicily, co-owned by husband and wife team (cuuuute), chef Roberto Marotta and Jacqueline Nicosia, who met on the Italian coast before moving to Canada to open their own restaurant together (double cute).
-The dishes give diners a taste of the sea and, like any good relationship, aren’t overcomplicated — even the simple house-made bread with Sicilian olive oil tastes special.
-Don’t miss the delicate raw tuna carpaccio with crunchy celery, capers and cucumbers.

 ardorestaurant.com

-16. Maha’s Egyptian Brunch
+22. Maha’s Egyptian Brunch

 226 Greenwood Ave.

-Maha's is a family restaurant in every sense of the word.
+Maha's is a family Toronto Michelin restaurant in every sense of the word.
 Cozy benches lined with colourful pillows; shelves brimming with trinkets and knick-knacks of all shapes and sizes; and a fridge plastered with photos, notes and magnets make the space feel more like a home kitchen than a restaurant.
 Settle into the comfortable space for some of the best brunch food you'll ever have.

 mahasbrunch.com

-17. Dil Se
+23. Dil Se

 335 Roncesvalles Ave.